stadium-software/repeater-datagrid/editable.md

-# Editable Columns
+# Editable DataGrids

-To make a column editable
+This can be achieved in two ways

+1. Immediate Processing

+2. Bulk Processing

 ## Page
 1. Drag form controls into the *Repeater* control (e.g. CheckBox, CheckBoxList, DatePicker, DropDown, RadioButtonList)